 How long is the average shift and how many hours do firefighters typically work per week?

-I will also discuss how firefighter shift schedules impact station duties, sick leave and Kelly Days.
+I will also discuss how firefighter shift schedules impact station duties, sick leave and Kelly Days (you can learn more about Kelly Days here).

 Finally, I want to talk about what happens if there is a major incident while a firefighter is off-duty.